getodk/collect/README.md

     GOOGLE_MAPS_API_KEY=AIbzvW8e0ub...
     ```

+**Mapbox Maps SDK for Android**: When the "Mapbox SDK" option is selected in the "User interface" settings, ODK Collect uses the Mapbox SDK for displaying maps in the geospatial widgets (GeoPoint, GeoTrace, and GeoShape).
+To enable this API:
+  - [Create a Mapbox account](https://www.mapbox.com/signup/).
+Note that signing up with the "Pay-As-You-Go" plan does not require a credit card.
+Mapbox provides free API usage up to the monthly thresholds documented at [https://www.mapbox.com/pricing](https://www.mapbox.com/pricing).
+If your usage exceeds these thresholds, you will receive e-mail with instructions on how to add a credit card for payment; services will remain live until the end of the 30-day billing term, after which the account will be deactivated and will require a credit card to reactivate.
+  - Find your access token on your [account page](https://account.mapbox.com/).
+  - Edit or create `collect_app/secrets.properties` and set the `MAPBOX_ACCESS_TOKEN` property to your access token.
+You should end up with a line that looks like this:
+    ```
+    MAPBOX_ACCESS_TOKEN=pk.eyJk3bumVp4i...
+    ```

 ## Debugging JavaRosa

 JavaRosa is the form engine that powers Collect.
 If you want to debug or change that code while running Collect, you have two options.
 You can include the source tree as a module in Android Studio or include a custom jar file you build.